sujii/nextjs-typescript-api-client-sample/README.md

 ## What?

+- Sample Reference:
-- Sample Reference: API-Client SiglePageAPP with Japan Postcode Search API.
+  - API-Client SiglePageAPP with Japan Postcode Search API.
-- Reactjs with
+- Reactjs with:
   - Nextjs
   - TypeScript
   - Axios